microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Set-PowerBITable.md

 ```

 ## DESCRIPTION
-Set-PowerBITable lets you update the metadata and schema for the specified Power BI table.
+Updates the metadata and schema for the specified Power BI table.
 Before you run this command, make sure you log in using Connect-PowerBIServiceAccount

 ## EXAMPLES